Ormendel/Dots_and_Boxes/README.md

 # SquareGame
 The game's idea goes to 2 pupils who have learnt with me while I was a teenager.
+They showed me how to play and how to efficiently block a rival's move.

 ## How to decide who wins?
 ### 1st version